nitaybz/homebridge-sensibo-ac/README.md

 - **Vertical Swing** - allows you to enable/disable vertical swing of your AC
 - **AC Sync Button** - easily toggle the state of the AC between ON/OFF in case your AC is out of sync (does not send commands to the AC)
 - **Occupancy Sensor** - show the Home/Away status from Sensibo in the Home app via Occupancy sensor
 - **Climate React** - enable/disable Climate React (Smart mode).
-To adjust the settings, turn on Climate Reach Auto Setup
+To adjust the settings, use the Sensibo app or turn on Climate React Auto Setup
 - **Filter Cleaning Indication** - show filter status in the Home app for your accessories.
 Can be reset in the Eve app
 - **History Storage** - store temperature and humidity measurements over time, review them in the Eve app as a graph